• Skip to primary navigation

 • In a small bowl, combine peanut butter and confectioner's sugar.
 Spoon into a plastic bag and cut off one corner, creating a piping bag.
 Set aside.

-• Line a baking sheet with parchment paper and lay pretzel rods 1 inch apart, allowing pretzels to roll until they lay naturally.
+• Line two baking sheets with parchment paper and lay pretzel rods 1 inch apart, allowing pretzels to roll until they lay naturally.
 Carefully pipe peanut butter mixture onto the tops of each pretzel rod in a swirl or zig zag pattern, stopping about ⅔ of the way down each rod.
 Freeze baking sheet for 15 minutes, or until peanut butter is firm.

 • Add sprinkles and decorations immediately, before chocolate dries.